dashcommunity/governance/scale_through_coops.md

 * I'm asking for **5 DASH** for fee reimbursement.

 ### Question
-Do MNOs want to fund more cooperatives for treasury scaling?
+*Do you want to fund more cooperatives for treasury scaling*?

 ### Possible Answers
 Later sections give context for the "problem" and "solution".